-In November 2016, the Company's Board of Directors adopted the 2016 Stock Option and Grant Plan (the "2016 Plan") under which officers, employees, directors, consultants and other key persons of the Company or its affiliates may be granted incentive stock options, nonstatutory stock options, stock appreciation rights, restricted stock and restricted stock units.
-Immediately prior to the Closing Date on August 10, 2021, the Company's Board of Directors amended the 2016 Plan provide that no new awards could be granted under the 2016 Plan.
+In November 2016, the Company's Board of Directors adopted the 2016 Stock Option and Grant Plan ("2016 Plan") under which officers, employees, directors, consultants and other key persons of the Company or its affiliates may be granted incentive stock options, nonstatutory stock options, stock appreciation rights, restricted stock and restricted stock units.
+On August 10, 2021, the Company's Board of Directors amended the 2016 Plan to provide that no new awards could be granted under the 2016 Plan.